 We should then determine our vision of success in each role.
 Anchor our purpose and passion in a role title and craft a role statement for each role.
 Decide what contribution we want to make in each role.
 As (role title), I will (extraordinary outcomes) by (specific activities).
 The authors remind us that roles are dynamic therefore constantly changing.
 They discuss the importance of setting SMART goals:

 Extraordinary productivity means going to bed each night feeling satisfied and accomplished.
-By identifying the few most important roles we play, this gives us a framework for balance, motivation, and fulfillment.
+By identifying the few most important roles we play, it gives us a framework for balance, motivation, and fulfillment.
 Anchoring our role titles and statements strengthens our ability to make good decisions about our time.
 Setting specific Q2 goals helps us direct our brains in the most productive ways.
 Innkeepers must be extraordinarily productive to keep their hospitality businesses going.
 That is why it is important to set these SMART goals.

 Choice 3 is to schedule the big rocks, and don’t sort gravel.
 This is a figurative illustration.
 The big rocks represent the important Q2 priorities in our lives.
 We are to put those first.
-The gravel represents the distractions (Q3) and time wasters (Q4).
+The gravel represents the distractions (Q3) and time-wasters (Q4).
 If you start with the gravel, then there is no room for the rocks.

 Everyone has the same amount of time, but some people can cram more in the spaces than others.
 The key is to focus our very best attention and energy on the few priorities that really matter.
 The authors recommend that we spend thirty minutes each week and ten minutes each day in Q2 planning so we can dramatically increase our ability to be and feel accomplished at the end of every day.